Jennifer Lopez Exposes Rock-Hard Abs In Tiny White Crop Top & Ripped Pants

 According to The Daily Mail, JLo and A-Rod were spotted in Los Angeles on Saturday night as they headed out for a romantic dinner date.

 Lopez stunned in a white, long-sleeved crop top, which flaunted her impressive abs, flat tummy, and ample bust.
-The singer/actress added a pair of matching white, drawstring pants, which boasted holes in the knees.
+The singer/actress added a pair of matching white, drawstring pants, which had holes in the knees.

 The baggy bottoms showed off Jennifer’s tiny waist and curvy backside as she added a pair of bright, white sneakers to complete the look.